mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 #### Testing(Production)

-Before we can try it in production, we should Create/Change CNAME record of your DNS and point it to the *Edge Hostname* we have created in the beginning(`files-waytoo-digital.qtlcdn.com`)
+Before we can try it in production, we should Create/Change the CNAME record of your DNS and point it to the *Edge Hostname* we have created in the beginning(`files-waytoo-digital.qtlcdn.com`)

 ```bash
 ❯ dig files.waytoo.digital